How to Apply as an International Applicant

 - Transfer Applicants: Official secondary school records and Official transcripts for each post-secondary institution attended.
 See transfer credit policies.

-All academic credentials must have an official seal, stamp or signature of a school or government official, and be submitted in the original language (if not in English, it must be accompanied by an exactly worded and certified translation).
+All transcripts must be sent directly from your high school or college, submitted in the original language (if not in English, they must be accompanied by an exactly worded and certified translation).
+Notarized copies of original documents will also be accepted, and your counselors may upload official transcripts electronically through your application system.

 Step 3: Submit Your Financial Documentation